By Charles Hopewell | Updated May 20, 2020

-Betdaq review – Betdaq are one of the most popular betting exchanges in the industry but should you use their platform in 2019?
+Betdaq review – As I mentioned above, Betdaq is one of the most popular betting exchanges in the industry but should you use their platform in 2020?

-Read on to find out about the pros and cons of using Betdaq and whether you should sign up for an account in 2019.
+In this Betdaq review, we’ll cover the pros and cons of using the platform, the Betdaq commission rate and ultimately whether you should sign up for an account, along with much more…

 If you’re stuck choosing between the most popular betting exchanges, this review, along with our other betting exchange reviews will help you make up your mind.

 We’ve gathered our knowledge, listened to the community and considered all the key aspects that make for a great betting exchange and piled it all into this Betdaq review!

 I’d love to hear your thoughts of Betdaq, so please leave a comment below.